Needlepoint: Patterns

 Charted canvas designs are available in book or leaflet form.
-They are available at book stores and independent needlework stores.
-Charted Canvas designs are typically printed in two ways: either in grid form with each thread intersection being represented with a symbol that shows what color is meant to be stitched on that intersection, or as a line drawing where the stitcher is to trace the design onto his canvas and then fill in those areas with the colors listed.
+Charted canvas designs are typically printed in two ways: either in grid form with each thread intersection being represented with a symbol that shows what color is meant to be stitched on that intersection, or as a line drawing where the stitcher is to trace the design onto his canvas and then fill in those areas with the colors listed.
 Books typically include a grouping of designs from a single designer such as Kaffe Fassett or Candace Bahouth, or may be centered on a theme such as Christmas or Victorian Needlepoint.
 Leaflets usually include one to two designs and are usually printed by the individual designer.

-Free-form needlepoint designs are created by the stitcher.
-They may be based around a favorite photograph, stitch, thread color, etc. The stitcher just starts stitching!
-Many interesting pieces are created this way.
-It allows for the addition of found objects, appliqué, computer-printed photographs, goldwork, or specialty stitches.
+Free-form needlepoint designs are created by the stitcher spontaneously without using a prepared design.
+They may be based around a favorite photograph, stitch, thread color, etc. It allows for the addition of found objects, appliqué, computer-printed photographs, goldwork, or specialty stitches.

 While traditionally needlepoint has been done to create a solid fabric, more modern needlepoint incorporates colored canvas, a variety of fibers and beadwork.
 Different stitching techniques also allow some of the unstitched, or lightly stitched, canvas to show through, adding an entirely new dimension to needlepoint work.
 Some of these techniques include "shadow" or "light" stitching, blackwork on canvas, and pattern darning.

-Needlepoint continues to evolve as stitchers use new techniques and threads, and add appliqué or found materials.
-The line between needlepoint and other forms of embroidery is becoming blurred as stitchers adapt techniques and materials from other forms of embroidery to needlepoint.